The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 Here's what actually happened: this collective exhale from mothers everywhere.

-Instead of pushback, I got messages from women who'd been trying so damn hard to do it "right" according to Instagram, feeling like failures when their real kids in real situations didn't respond to strategies designed for viral content.
+Instead of pushback, I got messages from women who'd been trying so hard to do it "right" according to Instagram, feeling like failures when their real kids in real situations didn't respond to strategies designed for viral content.

 The article wasn't about bashing gentle parenting as a concept - it was about calling out the impossible standards and the context-free advice that's breaking mothers down instead of building them up.